 Other public order offenses—Includes flight/escape, parole or probation violations, prison contraband, habitual offender, obstruction of justice, rioting, libel, slander, treason, perjury, prostitution, pandering, bribery, and tax law violations.

 For this survey respondents self identify with one or more racial categories.
 Racial categories for this report are white only, black only, and other race only.
-The "other" category is composed of Asian Pacific Islanders, and American Indians, Aleuts, and Eskimos, if only one of these races is given.
-Persons reporting two or more races are included in the category of "more than one race".
-The race of the head of household is use for computing household crime demographics.
+The "other" category is composed of Asians, Pacific Islanders, American Indians, Aleuts, and Eskimos, if only one of these races is given.
+Persons reporting two or more races are included in the category of "more than one race."
+The race of the head of household is used for computing household crime demographics.

 A "rap back" or "hit notice" program will inform an employer or other designated entity when an individual who has undergone a fingerprint-based background check, and whose fingerprints are retained by a criminal history repository after the check, is subsequently arrested.
 His or her fingerprints, obtained after the arrest, are matched against a database that contains the fingerprints that were initially submitted.
 Employers are then notified of the individual's arrest.
 Employers pay a fee for the service in some states; other states provide the service for free.

 Forced sexual intercourse including both psychological coercion and physical force.
 Forced sexual intercourse means vaginal, anal, or oral penetration by the offender(s).
 This category also includes incidents where the penetration is from a foreign object, such as a bottle.
 Includes attempted rape, male and female victims, and both heterosexual and same sex rape.
 Attempted rape includes verbal threats of rape.